anodyne/docs/installation.md

 ### Updating the document root in Plesk

-If your host provides Plesk for managing your site, you can set the document root for your website to point to Nova's `/public` folder with the following steps:
+If your host provides Plesk for managing your site, you can set the document root for your website to point to Nova’s `/public` folder with the following steps:

 1. Log in to cPanel and find the Websites & Domains section
 2. Find the domain you want to update and click on the Hosting Settings option
 3. In the document root field, update the path to include the `/public` folder.
 For example:
     - If the current root is `/home/username/public_html`, change it to `/home/username/public_html/public`.
-    - For addon domains, it might look like `/home/username/addon_domain/public`.
+    - For subdomains, it might look like `/home/username/subdomain/public`.
 4. Save your changes

 {% note %}